kdave/btrfs-progs/Documentation/fsck.btrfs.rst

         No error

 8
-        Operational error, eg. device does not exist
+        Operational error, e.g. device does not exist

 FILES
 -----